The Emergency Stop Game

 Flattered?
 Offended?
 Think you can do better?

-And it has now been featured in 1,587 publications, and received over 729,000 Facebook engagements and 10.8 million visits.
+It ended up being featured in 1,587 publications and received over 729,000 Facebook engagements and 10.8 million visits.

 “A fun (and frustratingly addictive) driving game”